Language Model Algorithms

 Try it — vectorise & compare two documents

 Edit either document.
 The shared vocabulary forms the columns; each doc becomes a row of counts.
-Cosine similarity measures overlap — notice it ignores order entirely.
+Cosine similarity measures overlap.
+Note that it ignores order entirely.

 Interactive · Bag-of-Words